VinDuv/PyShellyTemp/README.md

     discovery.
 When enabled, during 10 minutes, any Shelly device that sends a report will be automatically registered.
-  - PyShellyTemp regularly queries devices to fetch their status (battery level, uptime, sensor state, …).
+  - PyShellyTemp regularly queries devices to fetch their status (battery level, sensor state, …).
 This is done using an API that can be password protected on the Shelly device; if this is the case, all devices must use the same credentials, and it must be set in PyShellyTemp settings.
 - Devices: shows all registered devices, with their custom name and status.
 It allows editing or deleting a device.
   - The device settings pages shows the detailed status of the device, and